-SAML Authentication enables the integration of OnApp as a Service Provider into third-party systems via Single Sign-On possibility, so that users of third-party systems can use their credentials to access OnApp services, without the need to be previously registered in OnApp Cloud.
+SAML Authentication enables the integration of OnApp as a Service Provider into third-party systems via Single Sign-On possibility, so the users of third-party systems can use their credentials to access OnApp services, without the need to be previously registered in OnApp Cloud.

 This Authentication is enabled by adding an Identity Provider (IdP) instance, which is used to direct OnApp login requests to the server configured with SAML.

-- It must be configured properly to be able to store OnApp mapping attributes (user role, time zone, etc).
+- It must be configured properly to be able to store OnApp mapping attributes (user role, time zone, etc.).

 - It requires that only HTTPS protocol is used.